Anzac Biscuits

 3 oz (85g) sugar

-3 fl oz (90ml) golden syrup (use hot look at, Cape Malay recipe for chilli bites spoon to measure)
+3 fl oz (90ml) golden syrup (use hot have a look at, Crochet Yarn spoon to measure)

 1/2 level teaspoon bicarbonate of soda